andyLaurito92/books-summaries/advanced-programming-unix/chapter1-unix-system-overview/chapter1.md

 Set of machine instructions executing at a time.

-Threads within a process sahre the same address space, file descriptors, stacks, and process-related attributes.
+Threads within a process share the same address space, file descriptors, stacks, and process-related attributes.
 Each thread executes on its own stack, although any thread can access the stacks of other threads in the same process.